lanalabs/python-dashboard/README.md

 ### Setting up config.yml and running the dashboard locally
 Depending on if you upload the dashboard to a local instance or the cloud version, fill in the fields for `config.yml`.
-Is is also possible to run the dashboard independend of LANA PM.
+It is also possible to run the dashboard independent of LANA PM.
 Simply fill in the API key and log_id into the `lana_listener` object and start `index.py`.

 ### Uploading your first dashboard